makinacorpus/django-mapentity/docs/customization.rst

     'MAPENTITY_WEASYPRINT': True,

+If you want to include images that are not SVG or PNG, you will need to install GDK-PixBuf

+    sudo apt-get install libgdk-pixbuf2.0-dev

-You can customize the templates used to export your model in two different ways.
+Now, you can customize the templates used to export your model in two different ways.

 First one is to create a template for a model only.